 Play-By-Play, Atlanta Hawks Radio Network

-A 2011 Georgia Radio Hall of Fame inductee, broadcasting ironman Steve Holman begins his 30th season behind the mic on the Atlanta Hawks Radio Network.
-The "Voice of the Hawks" has broadcast 1,962 consecutive Hawks games on radio, including playoffs, dating back to March of 1989, the longest current streak of any NBA broadcaster.
-Consecutive game no. 2,000 is scheduled for Wednesday, January 16, 2013 at Philips Arena against the Nets.
-Holman has been calling games for more than half of the team's 44 years in Atlanta, and has done well over 2,000 Hawks contests overall.
+A 2011 Georgia Radio Hall of Fame inductee, broadcasting ironman Steve Holman begins his 32nd season behind the mic on the Atlanta Hawks Radio Network.
+The "Voice of the Hawks" has broadcast more than 2,000 consecutive Hawks games on radio, including playoffs, dating back to March of 1989, the longest current streak of any NBA broadcaster.
+Holman has been calling games for more than half of the team's 44 years in Atlanta.

 Holman has announced Hawks games around the globe, including contests from Russia, England, Puerto Rico and Canada, and has been a part of several notable historical calls, including the night Dominique Wilkins became the team’s all-time scoring leader, as well as Lenny Wilkens’ record-breaking 939th career win.

-The 58-year-old Holman had done play-by-play and color commentary on Hawks broadcasts for 3 1/2 years before taking over the full time play-by-play duties in 1989.
+The 62-year-old Holman had done play-by-play and color commentary on Hawks broadcasts for 3 1/2 years before taking over the full time play-by-play duties in 1989.

 During the 1996 Centennial Olympic Games, Holman was part of Westwood One's/NBC National Radio coverage, calling play-by-play action for both the United States men's and women's gold medal basketball teams in addition to boxing.